szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make all single-classed thieves apply a Sneak Attack Crippling strike on backstabs (2350) (IWDEE BGEE BG2EE EET)

 This component partially emulates the mechanics of the Sneak Attack option, i.e. using sneak attacks instead of backstabs.
-These cause a -1 penalty to attack rolls, THAC0 and damage rolls, for 1 turn, after which the target becomes immune to sneak attacks for 70 rounds.
+The original implementation of Sneak Attack Crippling Strike cause a -1 penalty to THAC0 and damage rolls for 1 turn, after which the target becomes immune to sneak attacks (backstabs) for 70 rounds.
 Talk about harsh.
-Here is how it works:
+Here is how this partial reconstruction works:

-- Single-classed thieves only, no exceptions, no matter what you do, get this ability at level 5.
-I only allow single-classed thieves because, once again, I want to reward specialization.
+- Granted at level 5 to single-classed thieves.
+I only allow single-classed because I want to reward specialization, and thieves deserve it.
 - Upon successfully backstabbing a target, they suffer a -1 penalty to attack rolls for 30 seconds.
 - During this time, they're immune to this crippling strike.
 - The penalty increases to -2 at level 9, -3 at level 13, and -4 at level 17.
 It does not grow up to -7 like in IWD at level 30.
 Might be just me, but -7 seems excessive, especially for damage rolls.